ariaieboy/filament-jalali-datetime/README.md

 This package will add a Jalali DateTime Column for filament table builder

 ## Installation
-> NOTE: If you are using laravel >11 add `nesbot/carbon:"^2"` into your composer.json and update your packages before installing this package.

 You can install the package via composer: